 - Auto-scale — you can set

-replicas: 3but Compose won’t add more gunicorn workers when traffic increases - Self-heal across hosts — if the server dies, nothing restarts your containers elsewhere
+replicas: 3but Compose won’t add more workers when traffic increases - Self-heal across hosts — if the server dies, nothing restarts your containers elsewhere

 - Schedule across a cluster — all containers run on one machine